An automated blogroll with Jekyll, Newsblur and Github Actions

 bin/blogroll USERNAME PASSWORD FOLDER

-For USERNAME and PASSWORD write your Newsblur credentials.
-FOLDER is the name of the folder containing your blog subscriptions, e.g. Cool Blogs.
-If any of these strings contain a space or special characters, you must wrap them in quotes.
+For USERNAME and PASSWORD, provide your Newsblur credentials.
+FOLDER is the name of the folder containing your blog subscriptions, for example Cool Blogs.
+If any of these strings contain a space or special characters, wrap them in quotes.

 The script creates a blogroll.yml file in _data.
-The _data directory is the place where Jekyll looks for data files.
-Jekyll automatically reads and populates the contents of the files there to the global site variable. site.data.blogroll.
+The _data directory is where Jekyll looks for data files.
+Jekyll reads each file there and exposes the contents on the global site object as site.data.blogroll.

-Finally, exclude the bin/ folder from the build in the _config.yml
+Finally, exclude the bin/ folder from the build in _config.yml.

 exclude: